-The final appropriations for the general fund at fiscal year-end were \$150,195 more than actual expenditures.
-Actual revenues were greater than the final budget by \$352,277.
-In addition, other financing sources (sale of capital assets) were greater than the budget by \$4,650.
+The final appropriations for the general fund at fiscal year-end were \$484,637 more than actual expenditures.
+Actual revenues were greater than the final budget by \$272,336.
+In addition, other financing sources (capital leases) were less than the budget by \$538,001.
+This was in relation to the purchase of a fire truck with an accompanying capital lease, which did not get finalized until fiscal year 2019/2020.
 Budget amendments and supplemental appropriations were not made during the year after the adoption of the original budget.